-^{} Adderall, Evekeo, ProCentra, and Zenzedi are approved for use in children 3 years of age and older.
-Daytrana, Desoxyn, Dexedrine Spansule, Dyanavel XR, Intuniv, and Kapvay are approved for use in children 6 years of age and older.
-Adderall XR, Adzenys ER, Adzenys XR-ODT, Aptensio XR, Focalin, Focalin XR, methylphenidate ER (CD), Metadate ER, Methylin Oral Solution, methylphenidate chewable tablets, QuilliChew ER, Quillivant XR, Ritalin, Ritalin LA, Strattera, and Vyvanse are approved for use in patients 6 years of age and older.
-Cotempla XR-ODT is approved for use in pediatric patients 6 to 17 years of age.
+Adderall, Evekeo, ProCentra, and Zenzedi are approved for use in children 3 years of age and older.
+Adhansia XR, Daytrana, Desoxyn, Dexedrine Spansule, Dyanavel XR, Intuniv, and Kapvay are approved for use in children 6 years of age and older.
+Adderall XR, Adzenys ER, Adzenys XR-ODT, Aptensio XR, Focalin, Focalin XR, Jornay PM, methylphenidate ER (CD), Methylphenidate ER, Methylin Oral Solution, methylphenidate chewable tablets, QuilliChew ER, Quillivant XR, Ritalin, Ritalin LA, Strattera, and Vyvanse are approved for use in patients 6 years of age and older.
+Cotempla XR-ODT and Evekeo ODT are approved for use in pediatric patients 6 to 17 years of age.
 Concerta is approved for use in children 6 years of age and older, adolescents, and adults up to 65 years of age.
 Mydayis is approved for use in patients 13 years of age and older.

-^{}These drugs are approved for use in patients 6 years of age and older. †These drugs are not recommended for use in children under 12 years of age for treatment of exogenous obesity.
-The
+These drugs are approved for use in patients 6 years of age and older.

+†These drugs are not recommended for use in children under 12 years of age for treatment of exogenous obesity.
+The limited usefulness of these products should be weighed against possible risks inherent in use of the drugs.

-- Lisdexamfetamine: Lisdexamfetamine is not indicated or recommended for weight loss.
+- Limitation of use: - Lisdexamfetamine: Lisdexamfetamine is not indicated or recommended for weight loss.
 Use of other sympathomimetic drugs for weight loss has been associated with serious cardiovascular (CV) adverse events (AEs).
 The safety and effectiveness of this drug for the treatment of obesity have not been established. - Mydayis: Pediatric patients 12 years and younger experienced higher plasma exposure than patients 13 years and older at the same dose and experienced higher rates of AEs, mainly insomnia and decreased appetite. - Information on indications, mechanism of action, pharmacokinetics, dosing, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.